Role of the educational institution in a residence permit process

 A foreign student from outside the EU or EEA coming to study at your educational institution requires a residence permit if the studies exceed 90 days.
 For shorter periods of study, the student may arrive in Finland with a visa or without a visa if he or she is exempted from the visa requirement.

-Granting of a residence permit for studies requires that the following conditions are met:
+Granting of a residence permit for studies requires that:

-- The studies lead to a degree or a vocational qualification or the student has reasonable grounds for other studies.
+- the student has been accepted to study at an educational institution that is not a higher education institution, provided that the studies lead to a degree or a vocational qualification or that the student has reasonable grounds for other studies;

 - The student has a valid passport.